 The 18th Annual Traditional Karate Tournament International was hosted by Ozawa for the last time on 12 April 1998.
 Another successful tournament saw demonstrations given by Jun Sugano and Stan Schmidt of the JKA and Kenzo Mabuni.
 Two days later Osamu Ozawa died from natural causes in a local Las Vegas hospital.
 He was surrounded by his wife Magaly and James Tawato and a few other close students.
 Ozawa was survived by his wife and their two sons Toru and Douglas.

 The 19th Traditional Karate Tournament International held in 1999 was renamed the Ozawa International Karate tournament in honour of him.
 It was hosted by Magaly Ozawa and James Tawato.
-The event continues to be to be one of the biggest tournaments in the world of traditional Karate.
+The event continues to be one of the biggest tournaments in the world of traditional Karate.